Pavneet-Sing/Demos/Git/README.md

 		git commit -m "init repo message"

-5. Push changes to remote repo
+5. Push changes to the remote repo

 	a) Create a new project under github/gitlab/bitbucket account, etc and copy the SSH-link

 		git remote add origin https://github.com/UserName/RepoName.git

-	b) Pull auto generated license or README file
+	b) Pull auto-generated license or README file

-	**Caution**: use `--allow-unrelated-histories` only once for new repo to pull license, README files.
+	**Caution**: use `--allow-unrelated-histories` only once for new repo to pull the license, README files.

 		git pull origin master --allow-unrelated-histories